 Documentation of your debt

-Additional records you may be asked for
+Additional records you may need

 Rent: If you’re a renter, you may need proof of payment for the past 12 months and the contact information of your landlords for the past two years.